delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_D/2_Announcements_of_Nov_29_2025/README.md

 ---

-1. For people who want to strengthen their knowledge of probability and statistics, below are some course recommendations.
+1. For those who want to strengthen their knowledge of probability and statistics, here are some recommended courses:

 [+]

 Here are a few online courses that could help students strengthen their understanding of fundamental topics such as probability axioms, addition and multiplication rules, random variables, sampling, and hypothesis testing: